ASTROLOGY is infused in language and tradition

 The Transits Can Alter Our View of Our Relationships

-Depending on your own chart, some transits can really alter your perception of your role or your partner’s role in the relation.
-And can alter your view of what kind of relationship you want or need.
+Depending on your own chart, some transits can really alter your perception of your role or your partner’s role in the relation, as well as alter your view of what kind of relationship you want or need.
 I wrote a short blog post you can find here.

 Equanimity